 3) Assign a Dedicated Team

 We recommend staffing a dedicated team to manage the collection of your lease accounting data.
 Avoid the temptation to make it a secondary responsibility of employees who have another full time job.
 The team should have one or more contract analysts.
 For example, you might have a contract analyst for real estate leases and another for IT and equipment leases.
 This team will liaison with various business units in different geographic regions to capture the necessary data for each lease.

 Don’t limit your search for lease accounting data to just internal systems.
 While your accounts payable, procurement, and asset management applications will be a great source of data, consider going to the true source as well – the lessor.
 Landlords, building owners, equipment manufacturers, commercial banks, and independent lessors will have some of the most accurate, up-to-date records on leases.
 After all, they own the assets and their revenue generation efforts depend upon being able to regularly invoice for all their leases.

 5) Collect the Same Data from Multiple Sources

-We recommend that you attempt capturing lease accounting data from as many sources as practical – even if the data requests are redundant.
+We recommend that you attempt capturing lease accounting data from as many sources as practical even if the data requests are redundant.
 Ask multiple different groups for the same information then compare what matches and what does not.
-Don’t be surprised if the asset owners in real estate, operations, IT or fleet management are collecting the same data as back office groups such as accounting, procurement and treasury, but in different ways.
-This approach will guarantee that the data is accurate as possible.
+Don’t be surprised if the asset owners in Real Estate, Operations, IT, or Fleet are collecting the same data as back office groups such as Accounting, Procurement, and Treasury, but in different ways.
+This approach will guarantee that the data is as accurate as possible.